 Glenn Sarauer commented to his knowledge there has ever been a problem with water quality or water table in Chippewa County so feels that is not an issue on this at all.

-Question about any studies on sand mining been done in Chippewa County
+Question about any studies on sand mining been done in Chippewa County?

 Andy Shakal feels confident that a workable solution can be arrived at and Loren Zwiefelhofer, Glenn Sarauer and the others do not want to do damage to the township and understands the concerns of the people not doing the mining of the risk involved and not knowing the potential risks [if the water table should go bad, there definitely is dust involved,] and how many people would be affected is unknown.
 It would allay the fears of a lot of people if reasonable things were put in place that If there is potential risk it would be good to have a plan in place to address these issues if and when they would arise.
 It would go a long way with him if something untoward happens or occurs, we have a plan in place.
 There was a comment about how property values may change, if there was an environmental impact study done, do we know what would happen with a project this big, with the traffic and noise is going to impact everybody and how they would restore the land?